 Over the years I've received many comments about my autobiography, and I would like to say to everyone who has ever written to me that I've greatly appreciated your messages.
 I hope that my readers will continue to be interested in what happens to me.
 After all, that's why I continue to update my story.

-This version of my autobiography is over 13,000 words long and stops at the beginning of October 2015.
+This version of my autobiography is around 14,000 words long and stops at the beginning of June 2018.
 If you don't have the time to read such a long document—and I completely understand if you don't—then you can look at my "about me" page.
 It will briefly tell you about my academic life.

 My Years as a University Student, September 1981 to May 1993